tfm-smp-2025/fine-tuning/README.md

 When you're done with the tests, you can stop the servers with `docker compose down` on the `infra` directory too.

+To follow Ollama's logs, run `docker-compose logs -f` on the `infra` directory.

 ## References

 ### Datasets used